Haseena Moin: Early life

-Moin was born in Kanpur on November 20, 1941.
+Moin was born in Kanpur on 20 November 1941.
 She received her early education in her ancestral region and, after the independence of Pakistan in 1947, migrated with her family to Pakistan.
 She lived for a number of years in Rawalpindi, then moved to Lahore and, in the 1950s, settled in Karachi, where she graduated from the Government College for Women in 1960 and earned her Master of Arts in History from Karachi University in 1963.
 Her yearning for writing was visible right from the time she was in the final years of her schooling, as from 7th standard, beside other school activities she got selected to write a weekly column by the title of BHAI JAN for a local journal.

 She wrote plays for Radio Pakistan Karachi's "Studio Number 9."
 Professionally, she took up the educational pursuits and started teaching.
 She rose to the level of Principal.
 It was in 1969 that Iftikhar Arif, Head of the Script Dept. at PTV-Karachi Centre, called Moin and offered her the chance to write a play for the then-forthcoming EID.
 Initially, Moin was nervous but took courage to pen down a play.
 The cast was also decided by her with Kunwar Aftab Ahmed as the director.
-Hence came Eid Ka Jorra with Neelofer Aleem and Talat Hussain in the lead, supported by Khalid Nizami and Ishrat Hashmi.
+Hence came Eid Ka Jora with Neelofer Aleem and Talat Hussain in the lead, supported by Khalid Nizami and Ishrat Hashmi.

 Career

 Pakistan television

-HMost of the plays of PTV like Shehzori, Zair, Zabar, Pesh, Uncle Urfi, Ankahi, Tanhaiyaan, Parchaieyen, Bandish, Dhund, Dhoop Kinarey, Aahat, Kasak, Pal Do Pal and Tere Ajane Se were written by her.
+Most of the plays of PTV like Shehzori, Zair, Zabar, Pesh, Uncle Urfi, Ankahi, Tanhaiyaan, Parchaieyen, Bandish, Dhund, Dhoop Kinarey, Aahat, Kasak, Pal Do Pal and Tere Ajane Se were written by her.
 Her play Gurya which was directed by Shirin Khan with cast members Manzoor Qureshi, Shahla Ahmad Bina of Uncle Urfi, Azra Sherwani and Raju Jamil, won an award at the Global TV Plays Festival in Tokyo for best script and direction.
 She was the writer of the first coloured drama of Pakistan, aired on PTV called Parchaiyan, which was directed by Mohsin Ali.

 She also wrote Pakistan's first original script 'Kiran Kahani' aired in the early-1970s.
 Before this, PTV used to rely on novel-based scripts.
 Most of the people at that time were not confident with the experiment but it was Mohsin Ali who encouraged her to write it.
 It starred Roohi Bano in the lead with Manzoor Qureshi, Begum Khursheed Mirza, Qazi Wajid and many more.